On this page

 The skills you need

 You will often work with challenging members of the public in difficult circumstances.
-Some will try to make it hard for you and you may receive verbal abuse.
+Some people may react in a hostile manner.
 You will need to stand your ground, stay focused on the task and remain calm and respectful.

-You will also need resilience, which in this job means not taking some of the language and treatment you will experience personally.
+You will also need to be resilient, and not take some of the language and treatment you experience personally.

 Finally, you will need to be a good team player.
-You will be part of a close-knit team and what you achieve will be reflected in the team’s results.
+You will be part of a close-knit group and will celebrate success collectively.

 Watch a simulation of a sheriff’s officer conducting a general warrant execution above.
 You will see how the officer uses his communication skills to eventually gain the debtor’s cooperation.